Skip to content

 Reputation damage

 Ransomware attacks can also damage a business’s reputation, particularly if sensitive data is compromised.
-Customers and stakeholders may lose trust in the business’s ability to protect their information, which can lead to lost business and profits.
+Clients and stakeholders may lose trust in the business’s ability to protect their information, which can lead to lost business and profits.

 Legal and regulatory implications